ljtill/azure-budgets/README.md

 # Budgets

-Budgets is a tool for enforcing hard limits on Azure Subscription spend.
-By integrating with Cost Management and Action Groups this tool can pro-actively disable a given Subscription when spend limits have been breached.
+Budgets is a tool for enforcing hard limits on Azure Subscriptions spend.
+By integrating with Cost Management and Action Groups this tool can pro-actively disable a given Subscription when defined limits have been reached.

 ## Tasks